 Here are some questions often asked of an immigration attorney about the naturalization ceremony:

-What Happens At A Naturalization Ceremony?At the naturalization ceremony, you will swear an Oath of Allegiance to the United States and you will receive your naturalization certificate.
+At the naturalization ceremony, you will swear an Oath of Allegiance to the United States and you will receive your naturalization certificate.
 Once you receive this certificate, you will be a legal citizen of the United States will all of the rights and privileges of U.S. citizenship, including holding a U.S. passport and voting in all national and local elections.

 When And Where Will The Naturalization Ceremony Be Held?When you’ll be able to take your Oath of Allegiance depends on the naturalization ceremony schedule.
 Many times, applicants can take the oath on the same day they pass their citizenship interview.
 Sometimes, they must wait weeks or months.
-The ceremony can take place at just about any kind of venue including a conference room or courtroom in a federal or state building or in a stadium or at a historical landmark.
+The ceremony can take place at just about any kind of venue including a conference room or courtroom in a federal or state building or in a stadium or a historical landmark.
 If you can’t make it to your scheduled naturalization ceremony, you must notify the U.S. Citizenship and Immigration Services (USCIS) office.

 What Should I Bring To The Naturalization Ceremony?You will have to bring your Form N-445 Notice of Naturalization Oath Ceremony.
-This form, which you’ll receive some time before the ceremony, will inform you of the other items you need to bring including your permanent resident (or green) card, your children if they have been approved for U.S. naturalization, and any immigration documents requested by the USCIS.
+This form, which you’ll receive sometime before the ceremony, will inform you of the other items you need to bring including your permanent resident (or green) card, your children if they have been approved for U.S. naturalization, and any immigration documents requested by the USCIS.

-What Am I Pledging To Do By Taking The Oath Of Allegiance?Taking the Oath of Allegiance means you will be pledging to renounce any other allegiance you may have to any foreign nations that you may once have been a citizen of.
+Taking the Oath of Allegiance means you will be pledging to renounce any other allegiance you may have to any foreign nations that you may once have been a citizen of.
 You will also declare that you will support and defend the Constitution of the United States and you will agree to bear arms on behalf of the United States, perform noncombatant service in the U.S. Armed Forces or perform work of national importance under civilian direction when required to do so by law.
 If you are a conscientious objector, you may be allowed to take a modified Oath of Allegiance, which leaves out the pledge to bear arms or join the Armed Forces.